 For surplus requests requiring pick up, budgets will be charged the current moving rate.
 Please contact Moving for the current rate.

 File cabinets, desks, and any other items with drawers or cupboards must be unlocked and emptied before being picked up or accepted by Moving & Surplus.
-If an item remains locked and the department still requires pickup, the department will be charged for drilling open the lock and the disposal of contents.
+Items arriving locked may be subject to additional fees, and contents will be returned at departmental expense.

 Items Needing Decontamination/Items Not Accepted by Surplus

 Any laboratory equipment contaminated or potentially contaminated with biological material, chemicals, or radio-isotopes must be decontaminated prior to delivery to Surplus Property.
 In addition, a Notice of Laboratory Equipment Decontamination Form must be completed and affixed to the item.
-Please Click here for a list of items requiring decontamination form.
+Please review the list of items requiring decontamination form.

 The following items CANNOT be accepted by Surplus Property:

-- Capacitors, Transformers (note: some equipment may contain transformers, such as x-ray equipment and electron microscopes; these transformers may be accepted but must be drained of oil and the oil must have been tested tested and certified by EH&S as being non-PCB)
+- Capacitors & Transformers (note: some equipment may contain transformers, such as x-ray equipment and electron microscopes; these transformers may be accepted but must be drained of oil and the oil must have been tested and certified by EH&S as being non-PCB): EH&S Chemical Waste, 206-616-5835

 - Any equipment containing a radioactive source must be checked by EH&S Radiation Safety Division prior to public sale.
-Please contact Molly McGee in the Radiation Safety Office at email@example.com or (206) 685-5311.
+Please contact Phil Campbell in the Radiation Safety Office at firstname.lastname@example.org or 206-543-4929.
 These items include:

 - Gas chromatographs